tagdots-dev/public201/README.md

 <br>

-With dry-run being true, update-hooks reads __.pre-commit-config.yaml__ and produces a list of pre-commit hooks to upgrade., update .pre-commit-config.yaml, and create a pull request.
+With dry-run being true, update-hooks reads **.pre-commit-config.yaml** and produces a list of pre-commit hooks to update, updates **.pre-commit-config.yaml**, and creates a pull request.
 ```
 $ update-hooks --dry-run false